MolSSI/QCFractal/docs/source/index.rst

 QCFractal
 =========

-*QCFractal is a distributed compute and database platform for quantum chemistry.*
+*QCFractal is a distributed compute and archival platform for quantum chemistry.*

 Workflows
 ---------